netascode/ansible-dc-vxlan-example/README.md

           ansible_host: 10.X.X.X
 ```

-This structure creates two things in Ansible, a group called `ndfc` and a host called `nac-ndfc1:`.
+This structure creates two things in Ansible:
+  * A group called `ndfc`
+  * A host called `nac-ndfc1`

 These are tied back to the directory structure of the repository that contains two folders in the top directory:

 ```mermaid
 graph